lynx-x-ray-observatory/soxs/doc/source/command_line/cosmology.rst

 This section documents command-line scripts for generating a SIMPUT catalog of photons from a halo catalog drawn from a cosmological simulation.

+For more information about how the cosmological source generation is implemented in SOXS, see :ref:`cosmology`.

 ``make_cosmological_sources``
 -----------------------------